robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

-> *Draghi explained in which cases in the modern history (after WW2) or recent past the Russia as energy provider or as government or as country shown to be unreliable with Europe or any other country with which was in business or diplomatic relationship?
-After all, Russia as a stable government and a stable free-debt raising economy since Vladimir Putin earn the power.
+> *[Did] Draghi explained in which cases in the modern history (after WW2) or recent past the Russia as energy provider or as government or as country shown to be unreliable with Europe or any other country with which [it] was in business or diplomatic relationship?
+After all, Russia [h]as a stable government and a stable free-debt raising economy since Vladimir Putin earn[ed] the power.
 So why considering Russia unreliable?
 Because Ukraine could seriously harm Russia?
 How they can?
 They are 3.5% of the geographic area of Russia, 30% of population and they have no nuclear weapons.
-The only thing that they can do is drill the natural gas pipe that traverse their country from Russia to Europe like the did with Nord Stream I and II but this will lead to loose all the revenue from that pipeline that Russia still paying to them despite the war.*
+The only thing that they can do is drill the natural gas pipe that traverse[s] their country from Russia to Europe like the[y] did with Nord Stream I and II but this will lead to loose [losing] all the revenue from that pipeline that Russia [is] still paying to them despite the war.*

 In the report, the characterization of Russia as an unreliable energy provider is not explicitly tied to a detailed history of Russia’s past reliability in its energy dealings with Europe.
 Rather, the unreliability is framed in the context of the geopolitical tensions and the war in Ukraine.
 The report highlights that Europe’s energy dependence on Russia has made it vulnerable, especially as the war disrupted long-standing energy supply chains.